adampaley/men-stack-awards-forum/README.md

 ### How To Use

 Awards Forum follows basic CRUD operations using RESTful routing conventions to allow authenticated-users the ability to create conversation topics and contribute to conversations.
-Any gues can read a thread, but only users can open new threads, edit or delete threads they have created, post comments, and edit or delete comment they have made.
+Any guest can read a thread, but only users can open new threads, edit or delete threads they have created, post comments, and edit or delete comment they have made.

+Come join the conversation: https://awards-forum-c36b0ddce5e7.herokuapp.com/

 ## Technologies Used
 The following languages, technologies, framewords, and libraries were implemented to create this game: